Seneca-ICTOER/OSL645/docs/Labs/lab9.md

 **Perform the following steps:**

-1. Launch your **debhost** and **deb1** VMs.
+1. Launch your Ubuntu **VM**.
-2. Switch to your **deb1** VM.
-3. Open a shell terminal.
+2. Open the terminaln application.
-4. Look at the `/etc/passwd` file.
+3. Use the `cat` command to view the `/etc/passwd` file.
-5. Make note of the contents of that file.
+4. Make note of the contents of that file.
-6. Read about the file: [/etc/passwd](http://man7.org/linux/man-pages/man5/passwd.5.html)
+5. Read about the file: [/etc/passwd](http://man7.org/linux/man-pages/man5/passwd.5.html)
-7. Make sure you know what information each field contains.
+    - Note what information each field contains.
-8. Why do you think there are so many users?
+7. Why do you think there are so many users?
-9. Look at the names of the users.
+8. Look at the names of the users.
 What do you think these user names represent?
 Are they all people?
-10. What is the numeric user ID (UID) of the **root** user?
+9. What is the numeric user ID (UID) of the **root** user?
-11. What is the numeric user ID (UID) and default shell of the users **sshd** & **mail**?
+10. What is the numeric user ID (UID) and default shell of the user **mail**?
 12. What is the UID, Comment, and default shell of your regular user account?

 - UID 0 is reserved for the **root** user.
 In fact it is the UID that gives root its power.
 Not the account name.
-- The user IDs of **system** accounts are typically below 1000.
+- The user IDs of **system** accounts are below 1000.
 System accounts are used internally and are usually associated with services.
 The default shell of **/usr/sbin/nologin** means they can't be used to login interactively.
-- Regular user accounts are usually assigned UID's above 1000 and are allowed to login interactively.
+- Regular user accounts are assigned UID's above 1000 and are allowed to login interactively.
 - When new regular user accounts they are by default assigned the next available UID above 1000.
 - The **Comment** field typically holds the Full name of a regular user.